John Laudun: Education and career

 As he was finishing up work on his dissertation, he was offered a position at the University of Louisiana at Lafayette, where he joined the English faculty, where he embarked upon a number of efforts, including editing the Louisiana Folklore Miscellany, published by the Louisiana Folklore Society, from 2000 to 2005.

 Honors and awards

-While finishing up his undergraduate work at LSU, Laudun received a Jacob K. Javits Fellowship from the U.S. Department of Education to pursue graduate work in creativity.
+While finishing up his undergraduate work at Louisiana State University, Laudun received a Jacob K. Javits Fellowship from the U.S. Department of Education to pursue graduate work in creativity.
 He was a Javits Fellow at both Syracuse University (1987–89) and Indiana University (1990–92).
 While at Syracuse, he received the Delmore Schwartz Prize for Poetry.
 At Indiana University, he was selected as a MacArthur Scholar for the Indiana Center for Global Change and World Peace.

 Publications

 Books

 The Amazing Crawfish Boat (University Press of Mississippi, 2016) tells the story of how a bunch of Cajun and German farmers and fabricators invented a traditional amphibious boat.